rjoken/maze/README.md

 ### Using the Maze Generation Software
 The maze generation software requires Java to be installed on the target machine on which it is to be run.
 A compiled JAR file can be obtained from the [Releases Page](https://github.com/rjoken/maze/releases).
 The current version is v1.0.3.

-The source has been tested and built using IntelliJ IDEA 2018.3.4, and Java version 8
+The source has been tested and built using IntelliJ IDEA 2018.3.4, and Java version 8.
+You can build this program without an IDE by using the provided build scripts `build.bat` and `build.sh` depending on your operating system.

 The JAR file may be run using the following command, provided that [Java 8](https://java.com/en/download/) is installed on the target machine:
 `java -jar PATH-TO-MAZE.JAR`